fbpx

 • July: This is the busiest month for Amish farmers as more hay is cut, threshing is done, berries are picked, apple starts are transplanted, and honey is harvested.

-• August: The farm silos are filled with grain and autumn wheat is planted.
+• August: The farm silos are filled with grain, and autumn wheat is planted.

 Multiple yields of crops through the use of different varieties and interval plantings is not new to farming.
-But the industrious and meticulous methods of the Amish help them get the farm work done on schedule without machines driven by fossil fuels.
+But the Amish’s industrious and meticulous methods help them get the farm work done on schedule without machines driven by fossil fuels.
 It bears mentioning that this is all done by hand with simple tools and equipment.
 The sheer industriousness of the Amish people is very much a part of their agricultural success.

 Why Amish farming is so successful